About the course…

 Do you want to explore how the environment works and how our interactions affect it?

-Geography describes and explains the past, present and future.
+Geography gives you the skills to understand the fast changing world we live in today.
 It is an exploration of the changes in space and place over time, looking at both human behaviour and natural world processes.
 It is therefore an extremely exciting subject and one that combines approaches from both social and physical sciences.

 - Coastal landscape systems